ChitambarLab/QBase.jl/docs/src/index.md

 *A base library for quantum information.*

 !!! note "Alpha Version"
-    Breaking changes will be made in future commits.
+    Your thoughts and opinions are valued and will help improve this software.
+To provide feedback or make feature requests, please contact [brian.d.doolittle@gmail.com](mailto:brian.d.doolittle@gmail.com).

 ## Features:
+  1. Validated types with a flexible tolerance for numerical error.
-  1. Types and constructors for representing quantum states and operators.
+  2. Constructors for quantum states, measurements, and evolution operators.
-  2. Methods for evolving quantum systems and performing quantum measurements.
+  3. Methods for evolving and measuring quantum systems.
-  3. Methods for computing information-theoretic quantities.
+  4. Methods for calculating information-theoretic quantities.
-  4. Mathematics utilities to support quantum calculations.
+  5. Mathematics utilities that support quantum mechanics.

 ## Citing